 Healthcare Compliance

 HIPAA is the first thing you should keep in mind.
-Apart from HIPPA, some security and data exchange standards might be applicable, including FHIR, ICD-10, and XDS/XDS-I. If you plan to use the features that fall under these regulations, your telemedicine platform must meet their requirements.
+Apart from HIPAA, some security and data exchange standards might be applicable, including FHIR, ICD-10, and XDS/XDS-I. If you plan to use the features that fall under these regulations, your telemedicine platform must meet their requirements.

 The Combination of Rich Functionality and Simple UI